wojodesign/simplecart-js/README.md

 ##This is version 3

-If you would like to use an older version, you can use a different branch or see them in the downloads area
+If in case you would like to use an older version, you can use a different branch or see them in the downloads area.

 v3.0.5 changelog
  - moved beforeCheckout event and form sending inside of .checkout() to keep dry